noraj/OFTRTA-poe-filter/README.md

 ## Change behavior based on zone level

-During leveling you will see less and less normal/magic items as you progress.
-Generally normal and magic items are shown as long as they are appropriate for the current zone.
+During leveling you will see less and less items as you progress.
+Generally items are shown as long as they are appropriate for the current zone.
-By default items need a certain amount of sockets to be shown to reduce clutter.
-This can be modified using the various toggles existing in the script.

-Rare items are highlighted if their basetype is the currently highest available.
-Example: You are in a level 21 zone and a rare "Recurve Bow" (DropLevel = 20) drops, it will receive a rare border to indicate that there is currently no better bow basetype available.
-Once "Bone Bows" (DropLevel = 24) become available because you moved to a higher zone, those will receive the border.

-This is done for every Body Armour / Weapon basetype currently in the game.

 ## Other